Elizabeth Clarke Wolstenholme-Elmy: Further activities

-She became vice-president of the Women's Tax Resistance League in the same year.
+Wolstenholme became vice-president of the Women's Tax Resistance League (WTRL) in the same year.
 She also gave her support to the Lancashire and Cheshire Textile and other Workers' Representation Committee, formed in Manchester during 1903 headed by Esther Roper.

 Wolstenholme was not a single issue campaigner and wanted parity between the sexes.
 She became secretary to the Married Women's Property Committee from 1867 until its success with the introduction of the Married Women's Property Act 1882.
 In 1869, she invited Josephine Butler to be president of the Ladies National Association for the Repeal of the Contagious Diseases Acts, a campaign which succeeded in 1886.
 Until 1874, Wolstenholme worked as secretary of the Vigilance Association for the Defence of Personal Rights, later the Personal Rights Association.
 In 1883, Wolstenholme worked for the Guardianship of Infants Committee that became an act in 1886 (see Custody of Infants Act 1873).